5 Healthy Habits for Seniors

 Attend to your dental health.
 Brushing and flossing helps prevent tooth decay.
 Making sure your dentures fit properly is an often-overlooked part of dental health.

-“One of the things that tends to get lost in older patients are dental issues,” says Dr. Friedman.
+“One of the things that tends to get lost in older patients is dental issues,” Dr. Friedman says.
 “Ill-fitting dentures or teeth that need fillings hurt, making it hard to eat properly, and can cause weight loss.
 If teeth aren't in good repair, bacteria in the mouth can enter the body and cause infections.”

 Vision exams.
 Annual vision examinations can be a key to maintaining good health.
 Eyesight is important if you want to continue to drive, which, in turn, helps keep you active and can lessen depression from being isolated.
 Good vision also means that you can still enjoy hobbies, such as playing cards, reading or watching favorite TV programs.
 Additionally, if you can’t clearly see the medicine bottle, you're at increased risk for medication issues.